MTK911/SADA/README.md

 # SADA
 SADA written in Bash for Kali Linux.
-A fun proejct for Webapplication vulnerability Scanning.
+A fun project for Webapplication vulnerability Scanning.

 # Usage